-Investment priority 11ii - Capacity building for all stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to mobilise for reform at the national, regional and local levels ls ID ID Indicator Fund Category of region (where Target value value Source of data Frequency of unit relevant) (2023) reporting M W T SO408 Number of (local) CSOs participating in capacity building activities relevant to their area of work Number ESF Less developed 450.00 Project reports, MIS Annually SO409 Number of social partners supported to improve their internal capacities and expertize in the area of partnership and social dialog Number ESF Less developed 70.00 Project reports, MIS Annually
+Investm ent priority 1 .
+0 r all stakeholders delivering education and territorial pacts to mobilise for ref , 0 0, 1 / ID Indicator Measurement unit Fund Category of region (where relevant) Target value (2023) Source of data Frequency of reporting , M Ŵ T SO408 Number of (local) CSOs participating in capacity building activities relevant to their area of work Number ESF Less developed 450.00 Project reports, MIS Annually SO409 Number of social partners supported to improve their internal capacities and expertize in the area of partnership and social dialog Number ESF Less developed 70.00 Project reports, MIS Annually

-2.A.7 Social innovation, transnational cooperation and contribution to thematic objectives 1-7
+2.A.7 Social innovation, transnational cooperation and contribution to thematic objectives 1-7 and 13

-2010.
-Social mile and in the second of the s Priority axis 4 - Good governance
+Priority axis 4 - Good governance

-Development of transnational cooperation and coordination with the EU member states and EU institutions under IP 11.i and IP 11.ii will be undertaken in order to exchange good practice, expertize and personnel with the aim of building management and organizational knowledge and develop institutional partnerships.
+Development of transnational cooperation and coordination with the EU member states and EU institutions under IP 11.i and IP 11.ii will be undertaken in order to exchange good practice, expertise and personnel with the aim of building management and organisational knowledge and develop institutional partnerships.